SkymixIII/Blackjack/README.md

-this script is a simplified game of blackjack
+This script is a simplified game of blackjack

-rules are in RULES.md

-to run the script open 'src/main.py' and run main.py
+To run the script open 'src/main.py' and run main.py

 OR